Generic Name: acyclovir (ay-SYE-kloe-vir)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Zovirax cream:

-Store Zovirax cream at room temperature, between 59 to 86 degrees F (15 to 30 degrees C) in a tightly capped container.
+Store Zovirax cream at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
-Do not leave in a car in cold or hot weather.
 Keep Zovirax cream out of the reach of children and away from pets.

 - If you have any questions about Zovirax cream, please talk with your doctor, pharmacist, or other health care provider.